Who Can Get Lasik Surgery?

-Every individual suffering from a visual disorder such as farsightedness, nearsightedness and astigmatism could be a possible candidate for a Lasik surgery, but there are still certain qualifications set by Lasik eye doctors who can get Lasik surgery as part of their screening procedures to ensure a safer and successful turnout of the operation.
+Every individual suffering from a visual disorder such as farsightedness, nearsightedness and astigmatism could be a possible candidate for a Lasik surgery.
+But there are still certain qualifications set by Lasik eye doctors who can get Lasik surgery as part of their screening procedures to ensure a safer and successful turnout of the operation.
 If you live in McHenry, Barrington, Highland Park, Chicago, Lindenhurst, Gurnee, Antioch, Lake Zurich or any other place around Lake Villa, Illinois, you can schedule a free LASIK consultation in our office.
 Our staff will help determine whether you’re a candidate for LASIK and prescribe treatment.

-If you want to be sure whether you are a suitable candidate or not for a Lasik surgery procedure, here are some guidelines to follow:
+If you want to be sure whether you are a suitable candidate for a Lasik surgery procedure or not, here are some guidelines to follow:

 There are different corrective eye surgery procedures available now for the treatment of refractive errors (farsightedness, nearsightedness and astigmatism).
 Your top priority is to know exactly which among these common surgery treatments is the most advisable for you that can deliver the best results with lesser risks or complications.